celery/celery/docs/userguide/calling.rst

     A number between `0` and `255`, where `255` is the highest priority.

-    Supported by: rabbitmq, redis (priority reversed, 0 is highest), beanstalk
+    Supported by: RabbitMQ, Redis (priority reversed, 0 is highest), Beanstalk